agilbert1412/Archipelago.Gifting.Net/README.md

 It is then up to the original sender client to decide what to do with it.
 Typically, they would simply give back the item to the player.

 2: Selling the gift
-The gift carries a value in Archipelago currency, which can be added to the EnergyLink for everyone to use, if your game supports interacting with the EnergyLink.
+The gift can carry a value in Archipelago currency, which can be added to the EnergyLink for everyone to use, if your game supports interacting with the EnergyLink.
 A value of zero should be interpreted as "coming from a game without multiworld currency", and selling is not a good choice for these gifts

 3: Ignoring that gift completely.
 This should be a last resort, as the item will then be lost forever.